fuhuancheng/CRISPR-GRANT/README.md

 code directory.

 On Linux:
+      make unix
       make linux

 On Mac:
+      make unix
       make mac

 On Windows:
       make windows
+      make win

+Then compressed GRACIOUS package in zip format will then be in bin/ folder.

 You also need fastp, flash, bwa, samtools, VarScan2 installed in bin folder.